National Defense Authorization Act for Fiscal Year 2023: BURMA Act of 2022

 This included the Burma Unified through Rigorous Military Accountability Act of 2022 (BURMA Act of 2022).
-The Act aims to restore democracy and address human rights violations in the country through sanctions on leaders of the Myanmar military (which is also called ‘Tatmadaw’), members of the State Administrative Council (SAC) which was chaired by the commander-in-chief of the military, military-affiliated business entities, conglomerates and state-owned enterprises such as the Myanmar Oil Gas Enterprise (MOGE) - which are the revenue sources of the military and the operational sources to military materials.
-The sanctions additionally include freezing of assets held in the U.S.’s banks, foreign exchange transactions, and travel bans on individuals for their entry to the United States.
-It also includes supporting pro-democracy groups, such as the National Unity Government (NUG), and providing different types of assistance to strengthen federalism and non-lethal assistance for Ethnic Armed Organizations (EAOs).
+The Act aims to restore democracy and address human rights violations in the country through sanctions on leaders of the Myanmar military (Tatmadaw), members of the State Administrative Council (SAC) which was chaired by the commander-in-chief of the military, military-affiliated business entities, conglomerates and state-owned enterprises such as the Myanmar Oil Gas Enterprise (MOGE) – which are the revenue sources of the military and the operational sources to military materials.
+The sanctions additionally include freezing of assets held in the United States' banks, foreign exchange transactions, and travel bans on individuals for their entry to the United States.
+It also includes supporting pro-democracy groups, such as the National Unity Government (NUG), and providing different types of assistance to strengthen federalism and non-lethal assistance for ethnic armed organizations (EAOs).
 The provision of humanitarian assistance for refugees, internally displaced persons, and victims of violence is also mentioned to be continued.
 The Act provides the president with additional discretionary authority to make policy changes with respect to Myanmar and enables the secretary of state to assist civilian and international entities with identifying and documenting war crimes, crimes against humanity, and genocide in Myanmar.

-In response, the Burmese junta issued a statement dubbing the legislation an interference in Myanmar's internal affairs, and encroachment of the country's sovereignty.
-The Government of the People's Republic of China also increased diplomatic efforts to engage ethnic armed organizations and the junta to protect their business and geopolitical interests.
+In response, the Burmese junta issued a statement dubbing the legislation an interference in Myanmar's internal affairs, and encroachment on the country's sovereignty.
+The government of the People's Republic of China also increased diplomatic efforts to engage ethnic armed organizations and the junta to protect their business and geopolitical interests.

 Taiwan Enhanced Resilience Act

 The included Taiwan Enhanced Resilience Act contains provisions for increased military aid and security cooperation.
-The legislation and a recent visit by the Speaker of the US House of Representatives are said to have triggered large military exercises near Taiwan.
+The legislation and a recent visit by the speaker of the US House of Representatives are said to have triggered large military exercises near Taiwan.

 Aqua Alert Act

-The Aqua Alert Act was attached as an amendment to the NDAA by Congressman Dean Phillips (MN) in July 2022.
+The Aqua Alert Act was attached as an amendment to the NDAA by Congressman Dean Phillips of Minnesota in July 2022.
 Similar to an Amber alert system, this amendment grants the Coast Guard the ability to create an electronic notification system with the purpose of notifying the public so that they can render aid in searches for distressed individuals on waterways.

 CCP leadership wealth report

-Inserted by Marco Rubio, section 6501 of the NDAA mandated the Director of National Intelligence produce a public "Report on wealth and corrupt activities of the leadership of the Chinese Communist Party" within one year.
+Inserted by Marco Rubio, section 6501 of the NDAA mandated the director of national intelligence produce a public "Report on wealth and corrupt activities of the leadership of the Chinese Communist Party" within one year.
 The release of the report was subsequently postponed.
 The report was released in March 2025.